UKCloud/documentation/articles/openshift/oshift-how-obtain-usage-metrics.md

        worker-tenant-s-0.5623-f84e8e   Ready     compute   310d      v1.11.0+d4cacc0
        worker-tenant-s-1.5623-f84e8e   Ready     compute   310d      v1.11.0+d4cacc0

-3. A summary of the resource usage on each node can be displayed using the following command:
+3. You can display a summary of the resource usage on each node using the following command:

        oc adm top nodes